owenthereal/jekyll_and_hyde/README.markdown

 	> cd my_slides
 	> jh generate my-first-slide

-There are two options on the "new" task.
-The "--github" flag is to set up a branch for GitHub Pages during generation, which is the same as calling "jh github".
-The "--template" option is to define the Git repository of the generated Jekyll template to download, by default, the value is git://github.com/jingweno/jekyll_and_hyde_template.git.
+There are two options on the "new" task: the "--github" flag is to set up a branch for GitHub Pages during generation, which is the same as calling "jh github"; the "--template" option is to define the Git repository of the generated Jekyll template to download, by default, the value is git://github.com/jingweno/jekyll_and_hyde_template.git.

 ## Other tasks: